rossmacarthur/intcode/README.md

     ARB #message  ; move the relative base to the beginning of our message

 loop:
-    OUT ~0        ; output the current character in the message ARB #1        ; go to the next character
+    OUT rb        ; output the current character in the message ARB #1        ; go to the next character
-    JNZ ~0, #loop ; if the next character is non-zero then go back to `loop` HLT
+    JNZ rb, #loop ; if the next character is non-zero then go back to `loop` HLT

 message: